open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

 ## HTTP

-This span types represents HTTP requests.
+These span types represent HTTP requests.
 They can be used for http and https schemes and various HTTP versions like 1.1, 2 and SPDY.

-Given an [RFC 3986](https://tools.ietf.org/html/rfc3986) compliant URI of the form `scheme:[//host[:port]]path[?query][#fragment]`, the span name of the span SHOULD be set to to the URI path value.

-If a value that represents the identity of the request and has a lower cardinality than the URI path can be identified, this value MUST be used for the span name instead.
+Given an [RFC 3986](https://tools.ietf.org/html/rfc3986) compliant URI of the form `scheme:[//host[:port]]path[?query][#fragment]`, the span name of the span SHOULD be set to to the URI path value, unless another value that represents the identity of the request and has a lower cardinality can be identified.

 | Attribute name | Notes and examples                                           | Required? |
 | :------------- | :----------------------------------------------------------- | --------- |